 Sensitive information filters

-PII detection and redaction, with per-type configuration.
+PII detection and redaction works per-type, with per-type actions.
 Detected types include name, email, phone, SSN, credit card, IP address, address, age, US passport, IBAN, and many regional identifiers.
-For each type, the action is BLOCK (refuse the request), ANONYMIZE (redact the PII before processing), or OBSERVE (log but don't act).
+For each type, the action is BLOCK (refuse the request), ANONYMIZE (redact before processing), or OBSERVE (log but do not act).

 The defensible defaults for a Nigerian banking agent: